nvim-tree/nvim-web-devicons/README.md

  -- prevents cases when file doesn't have any extension but still gets some icon -- because its name happened to match some extension (default to false) strict = true;
+ -- set the light or dark variant manually, instead of relying on `background` -- (default to "auto") variant = "light|dark";
  -- same as `override` but specifically for overrides by filename -- takes effect when `strict` is true override_by_filename = {